Skip to main content

 • Monitor locations of successful and failed Amazon RDS user activity events.

-• Monitor most active users working on RDS infrastructure, database engines used in the infrastructure, and various events invoked on RDS clusters,
+• Monitor the most active users working on RDS infrastructure, database engines used in the infrastructure, and various events invoked on RDS clusters.

 • Monitor requests from malicious IP addresses using Sumo Logic’s Threat Intel.